encse/secchallenge2023/web/initiative/solution/README.md

 We can break out from the title tag and insert whatever html we like, but again: javascript will not run this way either.

-The search functionality returns 404 error when there is no match.
+The search functionality returns 404 errors when there is no match.
 It still shows the same page, but the response code is 404.
-This was hard to notice at the beginning but was a key element later.
+This was hard to notice at the beginning but became a key element later.

-After login we are redirected to the `/blueprints/random` page which selects a blueprint and redirects to e.g. `/blueprints/8ae3f361-0e6c-46af-b890-3f64a541c6ad`.
+After login we are redirected
+to the `/blueprints/random` page which selects a blueprint and redirects to e.g. `/blueprints/8ae3f361-0e6c-46af-b890-3f64a541c6ad`.

-We cannot read other users' blueprints even if we know the uuid.
+We cannot read other users'
+blueprints even if we know the uuid.

 ## Identifying blueprints

 We can use the `nickname` to inject a meta refresh tag into the html, this can redirect the visitor to whatever page we like.
-It would be nice to know from where the traffic is coming but unfortunately the referrer is not forwarded.
+It would be nice to know the origin of the traffic but unfortunately the referrer is not forwarded.
 At least that's how I solved the challenge....
 But it has turned out later that we can override the referrer policy from a html meta element.
 Go full throttle and set it to `unsafe-url`.

 The combined redirect 'nickname' will be something like:

 ```html
 </title>